(Sneak Peek Sub Chapter) : Dealing with Hunger

 Several scientific literatures suggest that RMR or basal metabolism is correlated with higher feelings of hunger (Caudwell P et al. 2013).
 And this also coincides with theory of “Set Points” (Ganipisetti MV & Bollimunta P 2023).

 We can debate whether “Metabolic Damage / Dearrangement” or “Starvation Diabetes” is a valid enough of a concern that applies to everyone.
-However if it is simply because of ~ practicing calorie restriction, or intermittent fasting; both which are natural autonomy(s) that we humans have strived, for millions of years (uncountable, even) ~ then perhaps it is our own excessive fears to such semantics that is more worrying.
+However if it is simply because of ~ practicing calorie restriction, or intermittent fasting; both which are natural autonomy(s) practiced for millions of years ~ “slow metabolism” is arguably a blessing.

-The very reason why This Author (AW) have had times witnessing higher fasting glucose, even amidst prolonged fasting, is because he is not hungry.
+The very reason why This Author (AW) have had times witnessing higher fasting glucose readings, even amidst prolonged fasting ~ is because he is not hungry.
 He is not swayed even with the idea of a huge humongous meal.
-Indeed it has taken years of understanding his own hunger pangs, its patterns from varying magnitudes of stress exposure, and what foods satiate (and which doesn’t), and so on.
+But it has taken years for this to happen, to almost a change of one’s identity and relativity ~ with “nutrition”.

 Summary